ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

-# How to use Path Look-Up
+# How To Use Path Look-Up

 ## Unicast Path-Lookup